Rows of young potato plants in the rural kitchen garden.

 In November and December, the Midlands mistbelt is often misty and drizzly, with suboptimal sunshine and heat units, which means that GoldenGrow needs to manage fungal leaf diseases during this time.
 But harvesting after February means market competition from potatoes harvested in parts of the Free State at that time.

 If harvesting runs behind schedule, potatoes ready for harvesting will end up sitting unnecessarily long in the soil, increasing the risk of soil-borne pests and diseases.
 They could even start rotting.
 These subgrade potatoes then sell at lower prices.
+As you can see, there is a lot to consider in timing the potato planning and harvesting process!

 Potato Production Costs